jgrassler/talks/monasca-onboarding/src/main.md

 <!--

 Metrics are but one side of the equation.
-Monasca also takes care of logs and we've got another architecture diagram for that.
+Monasca also takes care of logs, and we've got another architecture diagram for that.
 This one is a bit shorter though.